CDPTechnologies/JavascriptCDPLoggerClient/QUICKSTART.md

 # Quick Start Guide – CDPLogger Client

 This guide demonstrates how to get started with the CDPLogger Client in both **Node.js** and **Browser** environments.
-Note that the client module must be built differently for each target environment.
+The client automatically detects the environment and works seamlessly in both.

 ## Documentation